support-capensis/itop2ansible/README.md

 ## Purpose

-Itop2ansible is made to convert itop cmdb entry to an ansible inventory
+Itop2inventory is made to convert itop cmdb entry to an ansible/icinga/rundeck inventory

 ## Requierement